 Since hip-hop surpassed rock to become the most popular genre in America in 2017, the TR-808 is omnipresent.
 Today, its signature kick drum is heard most potently in the trap music popularized by Atlanta, Georgia, rappers such as Migos, who hit the mainstream in 2013.
 The Atlanta production duo and trap originators 808 Mafia are so reliant on the TR-808’s sound that they even named themselves after it.
 Their sonic heirs, including Metro Boomin and Sonny Digital, all lean on the TR-808 for platinum-selling hits.

 Original TR-808s now retail secondhand for upwards of $4,000, a far cry from their former $100 bargain pricetag.
 But Roland has worked to make its ubiquitous sound accessible to a new generation.
 It released its AIRA TR-8 in 2014, a digital remake that combines the sounds of the TR-808 and sibling TR-909 in one machine.
 Roland followed that up with a miniature analog reboot, the TR-08, in 2017.
 It expanded upon its AIRA version with the TR-8S in 2018, which includes the ability to use the drum machine as a sampler.
-In the world of modular, makers such as Tiptop Audio have replicated the TR-808 drums in discrete modules; Tiptop is offering a bundled discount for 808 day.
+In the world of modular, makers such as Tiptop Audio have replicated the TR-808 drums in discrete modules.

 To celebrate 808 day, we’ve put together a playlist of just a few tracks across genres that have made use of the TR-808.
 Please note, some of the songs contain explicit lyrics.
 Enjoy!